Gliding Over All: Critical reception

-The episode received highly positive reviews from critics.
 TV Fanatic's Matt Richenthal gave it a 4.8 out of 5 star rating, stating: "'Gliding Over All' still managed to shock, taking Walt to a place I never imagined he'd be prior to the big reveal: contentment.
 Happiness.
 A sense of satisfaction over a job well done, an emperor who no longer needed an empire."
 Richenthal particularly liked the two montages showing the prison hits and the time-lapse.
 Alan Sepinwall of HitFix called the episode "an absolutely gorgeous piece of work, in both the visual sense and the way it brought us to the next, final phase of Walter White's story."

 This episode was nominated for three Primetime Emmy Awards.
 Michelle MacLaren was nominated for the Primetime Emmy Award for Outstanding Directing for a Drama Series for directing this episode.
 Kelley Dixon won Outstanding Single-Camera Picture Editing for a Drama Series, and Michael Slovis was nominated for Outstanding Cinematography for a Single-Camera Series (One Hour).

-In 2019 The Ringer ranked "Gliding Over All" as the 13th best out of the 62 total Breaking Bad episodes.
+In 2019, The Ringer ranked "Gliding Over All" as the 13th best out of the 62 total Breaking Bad episodes.